“Every time I try to get it right, it goes wrong.”

 Then there’s the ‘doctor.’

 He’s a stocky, mixed-race man built like a wrestler with broad shoulders and a thick, full beard.
-Although looks well over six feet in height, he walks with a slight stoop that makes him appear a bit shorter than he is.
+Although he looks well over six feet in height, he walks with a slight stoop that makes him appear a bit shorter than he is.
 He’s dressed in a plain shirt and pair of pants that are spattered with blood and other, less identifiable fluids.
-His bones just hard against pallid, lifeless flesh, his eyes are deeply sunken in their pits, red veins sickly bulge against his too-thick muscles, and he does not once, ever, blink.
+His bones jut hard against pallid, lifeless flesh, his eyes are deeply sunken in their sockets.
+Red veins sickly bulge against his too-thick muscles, and he does not once, ever, blink.
 He looks like a walking, grinning corpse.
 Celia hardly need register the absence of a heartbeat to observe that he is… Kindred.